 4. Heartworm preventatives are not benign medications, and true risk to your pet should be considered before administering them.

-In addition, the larvae cannot mature in the mosquito unless the environmental temperature is 57degress or above for 2-3 weeks.
+The risk of heartworm disease will be higher in warm, humid environments.
+The larvae cannot mature in the mosquito unless the environmental temperature is 57degress or above for at least 3 weeks.
 Once the temperature drops below 57 degrees, the development of the larvae stops.
-This makes heartworm even less common in Colorado due to our low nighttime temperatures.
-Mosquitoes are more prevalent in the mountains, but the temperatures are too low to support heartworm disease.
+This makes heartworm even less common in dry climates due to low nighttime temperatures.
+Mosquitoes may still be present in the lower temperatures, but there is no risk of heartworm disease.

 We recommend using heartworm preventatives based on your pet’s risk of exposure and do not make general recommendations for all pets.
-If your pet swims regularly in outdoor lakes or ponds, then its risk is much higher than a dog that spends its time primarily indoors.
-If you travel out of Colorado with your pet, it is important to consider the mosquito population where you are going.
+If your pet swims regularly in outdoor lakes or ponds, then its risk is higher than a dog that spends its time primarily indoors.